You’ve probably heard a lot about positive parenting over the past few years. It seems everyone is recommending it as the best way to raise your kids.

-I know when I’m the most triggered by my kids, deep down, it’s really a fear about the future:
+When I’m the most triggered by my kids, deep down, it’s really a fear about the future:

 Oh my gosh, she’s never going to learn to share!
+She’s so selfish.

 The way we were taught to think about parenting styles: Authoritarian and permissive parenting

-Many (if not most) of us heard there were two ways of parenting when we were growing up.
+Many (if not most) of us heard that there were two ways of parenting when we were growing up.
 Perhaps the way you heard about parenting styles was overhearing your own parent(s) talking about how they thought other families were doing it wrong.
 Either way, the scale looked something like this:

 Basically, there were two options.

 Lots of us grew up under this style of parenting.
 We were always “good” kids, but there were a lot of emotions stuffed waaaay down, to never see the light of day.

-And even trying to do something “halfway between” these two extremes will probably just come out as wishy-washy parenting, where your parents are “nice” until you step too far, and then they crack down on you.
+And even trying to do something “halfway between” the two extremes will probably just come out as wishy-washy parenting, where your parents are “nice” until you step too far, and then they crack down on you.

-So there are two scales that interact with each other: How much empathy or sensitivity you show your child, and how high your expectations are.
+In reality, there are two scales that interact with each other: How much empathy or sensitivity you show your child, and how high your expectations are.
 Let’s look at each section of this graph and discuss what each entails.

-Low empathy, low expectations
+Low empathy, low expectations parenting